railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 These different methods are described later in this book.

-Organizing leads
+Organizing Leads
 ================

-To help the users organize and handle leads efficiently, OpenERP provides several menus in the CRM system that can be used depending on the needs of each:
+To help the users organize and handle leads efficiently, OpenERP provides several menus in the CRM system that can be used depending on the needs of each.

 The :menuselection:`Sales --> Sales --> Leads` can be used for several things:

-* Click New to start creating a new lead.
+* Click :guilabel:`New` to start creating a new lead.

-* This view displays a list of all the leads (both open and not) which you are linked to,
+* This view displays a list of all the leads (both open and not) which you are linked to.

-* You can display a list of all your leads that you still need to handle (your open, draft and pending leads),
+* You can display a list of all your leads that you still need to handle (your open, draft and pending leads).

-* You can display a list of all your leads that are still waiting for a customer response (usually in Pending status).
-This enables you to check periodically on your work to do,
+* You can display a list of all your leads that are still waiting for a customer response (usually in ``Pending`` status).
+This enables you to check periodically your work to do.

 * You can display a list of all the leads assigned to different salespeople.
   This menu (as those beneath it) are used by managers to check each person's work.

 .. figure:: images/crm_leads_list.png
-   :scale: 50
+   :scale: 75
    :align: center

    *List of leads to be handled*